 At a time when few black women owned businesses, Brown launched the Star only a year after moving to town.
 She originally worked for the city’s other African-American paper, The Guide.
 She left its employment for her startup, which competed against The Guide for advertisers and readers.
 The Star soon won out thanks to her entrepreneurial savvy and not-taking-no-for-an-answer grit.
 The publisher made her paper a bastion for civil rights and community pride.

 Following Brown’s death in 1989, Washington took command.
-By the early 2000s, the
+By the early 2000s, the paper struggled.